-Mobile Homes: Any vehicle or similar portable structure originally intended to have to foundation other than wheels, jacks or post, and so designed to permit occupancy at living or sleeping quarters.
+tabile Homes.
+Any vehicle or similar portable structure originally intended to have to foundation other than wheels, jacks or post, and so designed to permit occupancy is living or sleeping quarters.

 on-Conforming Buildings: A building or structure or protion thereof conflicting its the provisions of this ordinance applicable to the zone in which it is situated